Life Income Plans

 Calculations use AFR of 2 percent.
 Actual numbers may be slightly different, depending on discount rates at the time of the annuities creation.
 Rates for two-beneficiary annuities differ.
 Rates are subject to change.

-Charitable gift annuities can also be deferred to a specific date you determine—an attractive feature for younger donors.
+A Deferred Payment Gift Annuity can be a great retirement-planning tool, with payments starting at a future date of your choice.
 By postponing income payments—until retirement, for example—the annuity payout increases as does the income tax charitable deduction.
-The minimum age requirement for establishing gift annuity is 50.
+The minimum age requirement for establishing deferred gift annuity is 50.

-For more information, or to receive a free, no-obligation illustration on how a LACMA Charitable Gift Annuity can work for you, please contact Diana Veach in the Office of Gift Planning at 323 857-6207 or firstname.lastname@example.org.
+For more information, or to receive an illustration showing how a LACMA Charitable Gift Annuity can work for you, please contact Diana Veach in the Office of Gift Planning at 323 857-6207 firstname.lastname@example.org.

 Charitable Remainder Trusts give you the flexibility to design a trust to meet your individual goals: You can select the beneficiaries, the trustees, the distribution rate, and the type of trust.
 A Charitable Remainder Unitrustpays an annual distribution based on the value of the principal, revalued annually.
 With a Charitable Remainder Annuity Trust, annual distribution is fixed and is based upon the value of the principal at the time of the gift.
 Since each trust is individually tailored, there is more flexibility in the type of property that can be donated.